Dell Latitude 7390 2-in-1 review: A business-class convertible with good security features Review | ZDNet

 Still, the edge-to-edge screen design means this laptop has a relatively small footprint at 305mm wide and 210mm deep.
 The thick screen gives it a fairly sizeable height, at 11.75-18.03mm.

-Unfortunately this relatively significant thickness has not been able to be used to good advantage in the provision of legacy ports.
+Unfortunately, this relatively significant thickness has not been able to be used to good advantage in the provision of legacy ports.
 Anyone looking for the likes of VGA or Ethernet will need to use a docking station.
 What you do get is a pair of USB 3.1 ports, both with power share, an HDMI port and a pair of USB-C ports, both of which can be configured as Thunderbolt 3 and one of which is used to charge the laptop.

 There's also a MicroSD card slot and an optional SIM card slot as well as a 3.5mm audio jack.
 Because this laptop has a 360-degree rotating screen, there's a power button and volume rocker on the right edge, and a sliver of white LED on the front edge that illuminates when the laptop is charging.

 The speakers are on the front underside of the laptop.
-Oddly they didn't seem to get muffled by a desk or by clothing when the laptop was sitting on my lap.
+Oddly, they didn't seem to get muffled by a desk or by clothing when the laptop was sitting on my lap.
 Output goes quite loud, but audio quality isn't noteworthy.

 The hinge mechanism for swivelling the screen is strong enough to hold the screen at any angle.
 Tent mode can often feel a little precarious, but this is where the thick lid comes into its own, helping to anchor the laptop nicely onto a table so it feels pretty stable.